How to cook the Best Slow Cooked Leg of Lamb! Slow roasted at a low temperature, in the oven for 5 hours, so tender it falls off the bone.

 - 3 sprigs Rosemary

-- 3 tbsp Real Ale Chutney Or something similar
+- 3 tablespoon Real Ale Chutney Or something similar

-- 3 tbsp Plain Flour (add more or less for desierd consistancy)
+- 3 tablespoon Plain Flour (add more or less for desierd consistancy)

-- For best results keep lamb out of the fridge for about an hour before cooking. (don't worry to much if you forget!!)
-Preheat oven to 150°c/300°f fan.
+- For best results keep lamb out of the fridge for about an hour before cooking (don't worry too much if you forget!!)
+Preheat oven to 150°C fan / 170°C / 325°F / Gas Mark 3.
+Place chopped onions, carrots, rosemary and garlic in a roasting tin and drizzle with olive oil2 Carrots, 2 Onions, 1 Garlic Bulb, 4 tablespoon olive oil, 3 sprigs Rosemary

 - Place lamb on top of veg rub both sides with oil, salt & pepper.
-Leave the leg of lamb the right way up.
+Leave the leg of lamb the right way up.1.8-2.2 Kg (3.9-4.8lb) Leg of Lamb

-- Pour stock in around the leg of lamb, but not over the top of lamb.
+- Pour stock in around the leg of lamb, but not over the top of lamb.1000 ml Lamb Stock

-- Remove from oven and take foil off (keep aside to reuse later) Add your choice of chutney to glaze lamb or leave as it is?
+- Remove from oven and take foil off (keep aside to reuse later) Add your choice of chutney to glaze lamb or leave as it is?3 tablespoon Real Ale Chutney

-- Place back in oven for final 45 minutes.
+- Place back in the oven for another 30-45 minutes.

 - Mash the garlic, onion, carrots and stock together.
 Use a spoon to try and remove any excess fat sitting at the top of the stock.